Monday, September 13, 2021

 This is a continuation of the post here.
 To summarize: I built a basic LFO in 2003 or so I like a lot but forgot to document any of it.

 My builds always start with PCBs from PCBway.
-They have fast turnaround and offer cool services like metal PCBs.
-Please help support my blog by checking them out.
+They have fast turnaround and offer cool services like metal PCB's.
+Please help support this blog by checking them out.

-So in my previous attempts to bring the 2003 LFO design back to life what was wrong?
-We need 10V Peak to Peak unipolar or bipolar output signals, but that wasn't being seen with a scope.
+In my previous attempts to bring the 2003 LFO design back to life what was wrong?
+We need 10V peak to peak unipolar or bipolar output signals, but that wasn't being seen with a scope.

-Once I thought about how a total newbie would correct this sort of bias issue, so I reduced the voltage of the square by about 80% then boosted both signals back up 400%--after that, everything worked.
+Once I thought about how a total newbie would correct this sort of bias issue I reduced the voltage of the square wave by about 80% then boosted both signals back up 400%--after that, everything worked.

 The front panel was left over and unused from last time